sgratzl/d3tutorial/README.md

 ## TypeScript and D3

 [TypeScript](https://www.typescriptlang.org/) is a programming language on top of JavaScript.
-Foremost it allows to specify types to variables and parameters similar to other typed langugages such as Java, C#, and so on.
+Foremost it allows to specify types to variables and parameters similar to other typed languages such as Java, C#, and so on.
 The TypeScript compiler compiles the TypeScript code to regular JavaScript code and also performs checks on it.
 Every JavaScript code is valid TypeScript code.

 Examples